shrmavanshika/serverless-api/README.md

 # serverless-api
-This is my serveerless api
+This is my serverless api